 Create a household budget

 If you’re missing due dates because you don’t have enough money in your bank account, create a budget listing your monthly fixed expenses and spending.
-Compare that to how much money you make each month.
+Then, compare that with how much money you make each month.

-If you’re coming up short, check your credit card statements to determine where you might be spending too much and what spending habits you can change to get your spending down.
+If you’re coming up short, check your credit card statements to determine where you might be spending too much and figure out which spending habits you can change.